CURRICULUM

 • The Arts

-• identify the theme or focus for the term’s work for each class
+• identify the focus for the term’s for each class

 Special Curriculum Features